COCPORN/SimpleFabric/README.md

 ## Current state

-The state of the library is _highly experimental_, incomplete and in flux.
+The state of the library is _highly experimental_.
 I'll start using it for production work for stuff that is _not mission critical_ any minute, but I urge you not to.